Vajont Dam: Landslide and wave

-On 9 October 1963, engineers saw trees falling and rocks rolling down into the lake where the predicted landslide would take place.
-Before this, the alarming rate of movement of the landslide had not slowed as a result of lowering the water, although the water had been lowered to what SADE believed was a safe level to contain the displacement wave should a catastrophic landslide occur.
-With a major landslide now imminent, engineers gathered on top of the dam that evening to witness the tsunami.
+The alarming rate of movement of the landslide had not slowed as a result of lowering the water level, although the water had been lowered to what SADE believed was a safe level to contain the displacement wave should a catastrophic landslide occur.
+On 9 October 1963, engineers witnessed trees falling and rocks rolling down into the reservoir where the predicted landslide would take place.
+With a major landslide now seeming imminent, engineers gathered at the site that evening to witness the tsunami which, when it happened, killed 60 workers.

-At 10:39 p.m., a massive 2 km landslide, with around 260 e6m3 of forest, earth, and rock, fell from the southern flank of Monte Toc into the lake below at up to 110 km/h (another source gives 25 m/s), generating a seismic shock.
+At 10:39 pm, a massive 2 km landslide, with around 260 e6m3 of trees, earth, and rock, collapsed from the northern flank of Monte Toc into the lake below at up to 110 km/h (another source gives 25 m/s), generating a seismic shock.
 In 20 seconds it reached the water level; by 45 seconds the landslide (now at rest) had completely filled the Vajont reservoir.
-The impact displaced 115 e6m3 of water in approximately 25 seconds, 50 e6m³ of which overtopped the dam in a 1/4 km wave.
+The impact displaced 115 e6m3 of water in about 25 seconds, 50 e6m³ of which overtopped the dam in a 1/4 km wave.

-The impact with the water generated three waves.
-One went upwards, reached the houses of Casso, fell back onto the landslide and went to dig the basin of the pond of Massalezza.
-Another headed toward the shores of the lake and, through a washout action of the same, destroyed some localities in the municipality of Erto e Casso.
-The third (containing about 50 e6m³ of water) climbed over the edge of the dam, which remained intact except for the ring road that led to the left side of the Vajont, and fell into the narrow valley below.
+Impact of the landslip with the water generated three waves.
+One went upwards, reached the houses of Casso, fell back onto the landslide, and travelled onwards to dig the basin of the pond of Massalezza.
+Another wave headed toward the shores of the lake, and by washout action, destroyed some localities in the municipality of Erto e Casso.
+The third wave (containing about 50 e6m³ of water) rose over the edge of the dam, which remained intact except for the roadway that led to the left side of the Vajont, and fell into the narrow valley below the dam.